kwibblesxxa23/DynamicPathingSystem/README.md

 # The Dynamic Pathing System
-a dynamic pathing system for making autonomous functions using lemlib easyer. type your auton in a text file and have the bot do the rest
+a dynamic pathing system for making autonomous functions using lemlib easyer. type your auton in a text file and have the bot do the rest. it also has support for actions during your auton such as intakes or piston functions

 # Includes
 #include "dynamic-pathing-system.hpp"